 The Working Together with Parents Network (WTPN) believes that if provided with earlier personalised support, many parents would not become involved with the child protection system and fewer children would be placed in care.

-The foreword to the 2016 WTPN Updated Good Practise Guidance (PDF, 1,374kB) on Working with Parents with a Learning Disability states in England that:
+The foreword to the 2016 WTPN Updated Good Practice Guidance (PDF, 1,374kB) on Working with Parents with a Learning Disability states in England that:

 ‘People with learning disabilities have the right to be supported in their parenting role, just as their children have the right to live to live in a safe and supportive environment.’

 The guidance recognises that parents with learning disabilities/difficulties can be good parents if provided with positive support.

 The five key features of good practice in working with parents with learning disabilities/difficulties:

 - Clear and co-ordinated referral and assessment procedures and processes, eligibility criteria and care pathways